arduino-libraries/Arduino_EMBRYO_2/docs/api.md

 Returns the boolean value in the pin connected to the Endstop switch far from the motor home.

+#### Returns

+The signal of the endstop switch far from motor home: LOW or HIGH.

 #### Syntax

 ```